 Senate Demands Answers: Condemns AT&T and Snowflake Over Devastating Data Breach

-“Senators from the United States have recently asked AT&T and Snowflake to explain themselves in light of a data breach that revealed private information.
-The security of customer data and data security procedures have come under intense scrutiny in the wake of this event”
+ALBANY — U.S. senators have requested AT&T and Snowflake to explain themselves after a data breach exposed private information.
+The event has put the customer data security and data security procedures under huge scrutiny”

 AT&T and Snowflake